1 year after arrest, Egypt Covington's alleged killers await trial

 VAN BUREN TOWNSHIP, Mich.
 (FOX 2) - On Nov.
 5, 2020, Shane Lamar Evans and Timothy Eugene Moore were arrested in connection with the murder of Egypt Covington.
 The next month, Shandon Ray Groom was taken into custody.

-The three men are accused of killing Covington in her Van Buren Township home on June 27.
+The three men are accused of killing Covington in her Van Buren Township home in June 2017.
 Covington, a 27-year-old singer, had been shot and bound with Christmas lights.

 A final conference hearing has been getting pushed back since June.
 It is now scheduled for 9 a.m.
 Nov.
 17 in front of Third Judicial Circuit Court Judge Wanda Evans.